openpd-dev/openpd/docs/src/tutorials/howto_useunit/main.rst

 Charge Unit
 ===========

-The standard charge unit is coulomb, and its relationship with electron charge is:
+The standard charge unit is coulomb and its relationship with electron charge is:

 .. math::